belgattitude/soluble-japha/README.md

 > For user of previous versions, **soluble-japha** client replaces the original/legacy [PHPJavaBridge](http://php-java-bridge.sourceforge.net/pjb/)
 > `Java.inc` implementation and has been completely refactored to fit modern practices
 > and PHP7.
-> See the the [differences here](./docs/notes.md) and if required to the [legacy compatibility layer](https://github.com/belgattitude/soluble-japha-pjb62-compat).
+> See the [differences here](./docs/notes.md) and the [legacy compatibility layer](https://github.com/belgattitude/soluble-japha-pjb62-compat) if needed.

 ## Requirements